 The eduroam settings for the most commonly used devices (Windows, Mac, mobile devices) are directly available at cat.eduroam.org.
 The settings for Chromebook, however, are not available, and the settings must be made manually.

 These instructions contain two steps:

-- Connect to the HUPnet network, for example, until you have adjusted the eduroam settings.
-You can find the HUPnet under the name Univ Helsinki HUPnet.
+- Connect the Chromebook to the mobile network, for example, until you have adjusted the eduroam settings.

 - Open the following page in the browser: chrome://settings/certificates